 Hiding (Absorbing) Fees

 Fees for processing ticket orders are a combination of ticket fees and merchant fees.
 These two items are added together and shown to the customer as a processing fee.
-Ticket fees are collected and split between the portal and Geotix whereas the merchant fees are paid to the payment processor.
+Ticket fees are collected by our system whereas the merchant fees are paid to the payment processor.
 You can read more about how processing fees are calculated in more detail in this FAQ article in our knowledge base.